 What is a Biochemical Engineer?

 What does a Biochemical Engineer do?

-Each day, the engineer juggles several important skills.
+Each day, the engineer juggles several important duties.
 First and foremost is design work.
 They must conduct studies on cells, proteins, viruses, or other biological substances to determine optimal conditions for growth or inhibitors that can stop or kill.
 They must develop and conduct experiments to observe interactions of raw materials with each other and in specific environments.
 Lastly, they must develop processes for building new compounds from these materials that can be mass-produced for the general public’s use.

-In addition to design work, the engineer will need to often work with others in process and product development.
+In addition to design work, the biochemical engineer will need to work with others in process and product development.
 They will need to work with research personnel and manufacturing personnel to prepare information about products that are developed – safety sheets, manuals, and operating procedures and directions.
-They also need to work with fellow chemists and biologists to develop new technologies and products, so as to continue innovation.
+They also need to work with fellow chemists and biologists to develop new technologies and products so as to continue innovation.

 In addition to maintaining data repositories that allow for analysis of the various compounds worked with and the resultant effects, engineers can use previous data to outline possible future models.
 They can alter certain variables – quantity of ingredients, exposure to different temperatures and environments, order of ingredient addition – and simulate the potential results on computers to determine if there is adequate compound development.
-IF the engineer can see adequate progress in a computer simulation, they can then proceed with a live experiment, simulating the same conditions, to see if the theories hold well in practical application.
+If the engineer can see adequate progress in a computer simulation, they can then proceed with a live experiment, simulating the same conditions, to see if the theories hold well in practical application.